brustulim/p2pwire/README.md

 # TorrentWeb

+# STALE of first version with console and html tests.
+Stale created before start clean, rename and organize the repository

 ## WIP - An anonymous and decentralized network running directly in your browser
 YES! no installation, no plugins, no manual operations... just enter an address in your browser and navaigate!